Cyan4973/xxHash/doc/xxhash_spec.md

 XXH3 uses different algorithms for small (0-16 bytes), medium (17-240 bytes), and large (241+ bytes) inputs.
 The algorithms for small and medium inputs are optimized for performance.
 The three algorithms are described in the following sections.

-Many operations require some 64-bit prime number constants, which are the same constants used in XXH32 and XXH64, all defined below:
+Many operations require some 64-bit prime number constants, which are mostly the same constants used in XXH32 and XXH64, all defined below:

 ```c
   static const u64 PRIME32_1 = 0x9E3779B1U;  // 0b10011110001101110111100110110001